majestic53/micro-xml/README.markdown

 Types
 ========

-An xml data files consist of a series of nodes and associated node attributes.
+An xml data file consists of a series of nodes and associated node attributes.
 Furthermore, nodes can either nest other nodes, or contain a single string value.
-For this reason, there are only three basic types: 'nodes', 'attributes', and 'strings'; which all derive from type 'element'.
+For this reason, there are only two basic types: 'nodes' and 'attributes'; which derive from type 'element'.

 ![Primative type hierarchy](http://dl.dropbox.com/u/6410544/prim_types.png)